 Myth: Sexual harassment is inevitable when people are working together.

 Reality: While interactions between people may be inevitable, uninvited sexual overtures are not.

 Myth: A harasser has to have sexual intentions towards their target for the behavior to

 Reality: Sexual harassment is discrimination and is a form of abuse, most commonly an abuse of power.
 The harasser's rationale does not change this fact.
 (See Oncale V. Sundowner )

 Myth: Sexual harassment policies and legislation encourage a fear of sex, and demonizes

-Reality: Sexual harassing behavior may be common, but it is not "normal."
-Sexual harassment is not about sexual desire, at the core of the problem is abuse, particularly the abuse of power and authority.
-One would never say that racist acts are "normal," yet they are common, and are as harmful as sexual harassment.
-The issue is one of treating people with respect and dignity.
-That this does not always occur may be common, and may be human nature, but it is not "normal."
+Reality: Sexually harassing behavior may be common, but it is not "normal."
+Sexual harassment is not about sexual desire.
+The core of the problem is abuse, particularly the abuse of power and authority.
+Some individuals may not say racists acts are "normal," but they are common and are as harmful as sexual harassment.
+The issue is treating people with respect and dignity.
+The fact that this does not always occur may be common, and may be human nature, but it is not "normal."